History of television: Low's Televista

 In May 1914, Archibald Low gave the first demonstration of his television system at the Institute of Automobile Engineers in London.
 He called his system 'Televista'.
 The events were widely reported worldwide and were generally entitled Seeing By Wireless.
 The demonstrations had so impressed Harry Gordon Selfridge that he included Televista in his 1914 Scientific and Electrical Exhibition at his store.
-It also interested Deputy Consul General Carl Raymond Loop who filled a US consular report from London containing considerable detail about Low's system.
+It also interested Deputy Consul General Carl Raymond Loop, who filled a US consular report from London containing considerable detail about Low's system.

 Low's invention employed a matrix detector (camera) and a mosaic screen (receiver/viewer) with an electro-mechanical scanning mechanism that moved a rotating roller over the cell contacts providing a multiplex signal to the camera/viewer data link.
-The receiver employed a similar roller.
-The two rollers were synchronised.
+The receiver employed a similar roller and the two rollers were synchronised.
 It was unlike any other TV system of the 20th Century and in some respects, Low had a digital TV system 80 years before modern digital TV.

-World War One began shortly after these demonstrations in London and Low became involved in sensitive military work, and so he did not apply for a patent until 1917.
+World War I began shortly after these demonstrations in London and Low became involved in sensitive military work on UAVs, so did not apply for a patent until 1917.
 His "Televista" Patent No. 191,405 titled "Improved Apparatus for the Electrical Transmission of Optical Images" was finally published in 1923; delayed possibly for security reasons.
 The patent states that the scanning roller had a row of conductive contacts corresponding to the cells in each row of the array and arranged to sample each cell in turn as the roller rotated.
 The receiver's roller was similarly constructed and each revolution addressed a row of cells as the rollers traversed over their array of cells.

-Loops report tells us that...
-"The receiver is made up of a series of cells operated by the passage of polarized light through thin slats of steel, and at the receiver the object before the transmitter is reproduced as a flickering image" and "The roller is driven by a motor of 3,000 revolutions per minute, and the resulting variations of light are transmitted along an ordinary conducting wire." and the patent states "into each... space I place a selenium cell".
-Low covered the cells with a liquid dielectric and the roller connected with each cell in turn through this medium as it rotated and travelled over the array.
+Loop's report tells us that, "The receiver is made up of a series of cells operated by the passage of polarized light through thin slats of steel, and at the receiver the object before the transmitter is reproduced as a flickering image" and "The roller is driven by a motor of 3,000 revolutions per minute, and the resulting variations of light are transmitted along an ordinary conducting wire." and the patent states "into each... space I place a selenium cell".
+Low covered the cells with a liquid dielectric and the roller connected with each cell in turn through this medium as it rotated and traveled over the array.
 The receiver used bimetallic elements that acted as shutters "transmitting more or less light according to the current passing through them..." as stated in the patent.
 Low said the main deficiency of the system was the selenium cells used for converting light waves into electric impulses, which responded too slowly thus spoiling the effect.
 Loop reported that "The system has been tested through a resistance equivalent to a distance of four miles, but in the opinion of Doctor Low there is no reason why it should not be equally effective over far greater distances.
 The patent states that this connection could be either wired or wireless.
 The cost of the apparatus is considerable because the conductive sections of the roller are made of platinum..."